-For information and guidance on reducing government fleet emissions, see New Zealand Government Procurement's (NZGP's) Reducing government fleet emissions.
+New Zealand Government Procurement (NZGP) monitors progress on optimising the government fleet and transitioning it to electric vehicles.
+For more information and guidance on reducing government fleet emissions, see NZGP's Reducing government fleet emissions.

 For all other enquiries on vehicle fleets, contact your NZGP account manager or email vehicles.coe@mbie.govt.nz.